cb-technologists/blog/content/posts/cloud-run-with-core.md

   }
 ```

-Then add a `Stage` to the ***Hugo Pipeline*** template configured with a conditional `when` clause on a that will only be executed when the `eventTrigger` conditions are met - a closed PR on the blog repository and only for the `master` branch (as we can't rely on other branches not being deleted).
-Then use the Jenkins CLI to get the Cross Team Collaboration payload and just jq to extract the PR number from the GitHub webhook payload and pass it, along with other Cloud Run specific parameters, to the `cloudRunDelete.groovy` shared library pseudo step.
-Here is the entire `Stage`:
+A  `PR Delete` `stage` is added to the ***Hugo Pipeline*** template configured with a conditional `when` clause that will only execute the `stage` when the `eventTrigger` conditions are met - a closed PR on the blog repository and only for the `master` branch (as we can't rely on other branches not being deleted).
+The Jenkins CLI is used to get the Cross Team Collaboration payload and [jq](https://stedolan.github.io/jq/) is used to extract the PR number from the GitHub webhook payload.
+The PR number is passed, with other Cloud Run specific parameters, to the `cloudRunDelete.groovy` shared library pseudo step.
+Here is the entire `stage`:

 ```groovy
     stage('PR Delete') {